How to Install Composite Pipe by Baker Hughes?

 - For applications at or below 500 psi, the pipe can either be installed on the surface or buried as long as the ground is free of sharp rocks or objects that might puncture or tear the outer cover layer.
 Make sure you clear the site of excavators, large trucks, or other equipment during the operation so your pipe is not damaged by vehicles.

 - For applications at or above 750 psi full line burial is recommended, and while installation is made easier due to Baker Hughes composite pipe being lighter and more flexible, it also requires verification of soil and basic compaction during backfill to control possible upheaval buckling.
 This is a critical step on the high-stress application, and one you will be happy to have Baker Hughes overseeing.

 - If a steel line already in place a pull-through method would be utilized where the existing pipe is cleared of obstructions and then flooded with water and the Thermoflex pipe is safely pulled through.
 This would eliminate the need for trenching, providing even more cost-effective options.

 This ease of installation involved with this unique and expertly designed composite pipe creates a safer workplace, results in dramatic savings in both equipment and manpower, and diminishes down-time, both in the short-term and in the long run.
 And the benefits do not cease upon completion of installation; equipment maintenance and 24-hour emergency services continue to keep your lines functioning optimally.

 View our video overview of the installation process and how to hydrotest over in the Thermoflex Academy.

-To read an account of FPS Onshore’s industry leading process and to see just how reliable and efficient our installation technique can be, take a look at our work with Diamondback Energy in the Permian Basin where we laid 57,600 ft. in a tight one-month window:
+To read an account of Baker Hughes' industry leading process and to see just how reliable and efficient our installation technique can be, take a look at our work with Diamondback Energy in the Permian Basin where we laid 57,600 ft. in a tight one-month window: